HIT2GAP-EU-PROJECT/bemserver/docs/deployment/README.md

     $ aptitude install apache2 libapache2-mod-wsgi-py3
     $ a2enmod ssl

-Create a new site in /etc/apache2/sites-available using h2g-platform-core.conf as an example. h2g-platform-core-ssl.conf includes certificate authentication rules.
+Create a new site in /etc/apache2/sites-available using bemserver.conf as an example. bemserver-ssl.conf includes certificate authentication rules.

 ### Application installation and configuration